The state machine, phase by phase

-Every device that goes through Nexune Migrate runs the same 12-phase state machine.
-It's idempotent, resumable, and signed end to end.
-Below: every phase, what happens, and why it's built this way.
+Every device that goes through Nexune Migrate runs the same 11-phase state machine — users click Start once; everything after is software.
+It’s safe to retry — a re-run never repeats completed work — resumable, and signed end to end.
+Below: every phase, what happens, and why it’s built this way.

-An admin connects source + destination Microsoft 365 tenants over delegated AAD.
+An admin connects source + destination Microsoft 365 tenants over a delegated Microsoft Entra sign-in.

 Delegated tokens (not consented client secrets) mean we never hold a long-lived admin credential.